microsoft/ELL/docs/tutorials/Importing-models/index.md

 ## Importing a model from the Microsoft Cognitive Toolkit (CNTK)

 A Neural Network model in the CNTK file format can be converted into an ELL model using the *cntk_import.py* Python script, found in the `ELL/tools/importers/cntk` directory.
 As an example, we will import one of the models available on the [CNTK website](https://www.microsoft.com/en-us/cognitive-toolkit/).
+First, download the model to your computer.

 ```
 curl --location -o model.cntk https://www.cntk.ai/Models/Caffe_Converted/VGG16_ImageNet_Caffe.model